Elevate's Safeguarding Statement

 The Health and Safety representatives at Keeble Gateway Academy are:

 All staff receive and be able to access Child Protection training relevant and appropriate to their role through our induction process, staff meetings, INSET and Local Authority Child Protection courses.
 This will include training in procedures to follow, signs to note and appropriate record keeping.
 All staff, whether paid or unpaid, have access to appropriate training so that they are able to react appropriately should an incident occur.
 All staff will be trained to recognise and respond to situations where a child may be considered to be at risk.

 If your child is being bullied, we will follow our anti-bullying policy procedures to stop it.
 It is very important that your child understands that we need to know it is happening because bullying will not stop if it is kept secret.
 If there is a serious complaint, for example violence or persistent bullying, please see the Head teacher.

 Otherwise, speak to the relevant member of staff first.
-If you do not wish to speak to the member of staff or the issue is not resolved, discuss the complaint with the Executive Head teacher.
+If you do not wish to speak to the member of staff or the issue is not resolved, discuss the complaint with the Head teacher.
 If you feel the resolution is inadequate, follow Elevate's complaint procedure.

 Where it is believed that a child is suffering from, or is at risk of, significant harm, we will follow the procedures set out in Elevate's Child Protection and Safeguarding Policy.
 Any action we take will be in the interests of the child.
 If an allegation is made against a member of staff, please inform the Head teacher.
 In the absence of the Head teacher it should be reported to the Assistant Headteacher (unless the allegation is against the Assistant Headteacher).
 If an allegation is made against the Head teacher, please follow Elevate's complaints procedure.

 At Keeble Gateway Academy, we recognise that schools do not operate in isolation.
 For this reason, every effort will be made to maintain positive working relationships with all staff, parents and colleagues from other agencies to ensure that positive lines of communication are maintained and that we are all working together for the protection of the children in our care.